apparatus/terminal-devtools/devnotes.md

 * known issue with scrolling, sticks to bottom

 ## Tasks

+### In Progress

+* **scope**
+  * currently only displays local scope
+    * global, closure, with and catch scopes are implemented at the debug interaction level, we just need to do some ui/ux work/thought to display the different scope areas
+  * currently non-interactive
+    * e.g. we can't interact with it like a tree and see it's props
+    * some work around this is necessary,
+      * need to do a lookup on props when an object is interacted with
+      * need to integrate tree component also to support ui interaction
+  * missing advanced features such as
+    * `this` context
+    * __proto__ lookup
+    * prototype lookup
+    * getter/setter dynamic lookups
+    * none of these are worth implementing until we have ability to explore properties

+### Todo

+* support for other ports
 * highlight breakpoints in editor
 * optimize react to blessed rendering life cycle
 * debug/log output customization via environment vars